PyconUK/ConferenceScheduler/README.md

 * Has a simple mechanism for defining new constraints and optimisations
 * Is a standalone tool which takes simple data types as input and produces simple data types as output (i.e. does no IO or presentation)

+The full documentation can be found at `conference-scheduler.readthedocs.org <http://conference-scheduler.readthedocs.org/>`__.

 # Terms
 * Period - a period of time with defined start and end times
 * Slot - a combination of room and period